HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/site_analytics/google_analytics4/index.md

 [Google Analytics 4](https://support.google.com/analytics/answer/10089681) (GA4) has replaced Universal Analytics effective July 2023.
 For more information, refer to the [Google Analytics notice document](https://support.google.com/analytics/answer/11583528?hl=en).

 GA4 provides ways for website owners to collect data on the visitors of their website such as their activities and interactions.
 With this tool, you can view the resulting web analytics tracking and assess the effectiveness of your Digital Experience (DX) site pages with end user audiences.
-Refer to the following steps to use GA4 with [HCL Digital Experience](https://www.hcl-software.com/dx).
+Refer to the following steps to use GA4 with [HCL DX](https://www.hcl-software.com/dx).

 ## Installing Google Analytics 4